mkrapp/training2025-12/git_local.md

 View log:

-`git log --online`
+`git log --oneline`

-You can either undo the commit to the one before, or you can specify the commit hash (unique ID) of the commit you want to undo to.
+You can either undo the commit to the one before, or you can specify the commit hash (unique ID) of the commit you want to undo.

 `git reset HEAD~1`